 Relevant accretions could be:

-The conditions that have to apply before the additional benefits can be paid out as a lump sum are:
+The conditions that must apply before the additional benefits can be paid out as a lump sum are:

 Formally known as the de minimis rule for pension schemes, these provisions used to only apply to occupational schemes and public service schemes, but were extended to all registered pension schemes on 6 April 2012.